AR-15 Handstop vs. AR-15 Vertical Grips: Which is Right for You?

 As time has gone on, I’ve steered away from vertical grips and moved on a AR-15 handstop on my go-to rifles.
 In other cases, I forgo both due to wanting a smooth rail with absolutely nothing to catch on.
 That said, what is right for me may or may not be right for you.
 My decision was based on wanting to go simple and pure, and for me that meant handstops.
 I like how minimal they are, how they do not get in the way, and still allow me to have an index point on where to rest my hand and pull the rifle back to my shoulder.

-When it comes to outfitting the front end of your AR-15, two popular options stand out: vertical foregrips and handstops.
-While both accessories enhance rifle control, especially during rapid fire or close-quarters shooting, your choice will ultimately depend on personal preference and how you intend to use your rifle.
-Let’s break down the differences and benefits of each to help you make an informed decision.
+If you’re looking to improve your ARs handling, when it comes to outfitting the front end of your AR-15, two popular options stand out: vertical foregrips and handstops.
+While both accessories enhance rifle control, especially during rapid-fire or close-quarters shooting, your choice will ultimately depend on personal preference and how you intend to use your rifle.
+Let’s break down the differences and benefits of each to help you make an informed decision on which to choose.
+Alternatively, understand that you might choose to go with nothing at all.
+That’s OK too.

 True North Concepts GripStop